jindrichmynarz/sparql-features/README.md

   password: dba
 ```

-The second part of the configuration in the `task` section is the definition of the features to be taken into account.
+The second part of the configuration in the `features` section is the definition of the features to be taken into account.
 Fill in the URI of the named graph to consider using the `source-graph` attribute.
 The `page-size` attribute is used to limit the number of bindings processed in 1 request to a SPARQL endpoint.
 If you receive time-out errors when running the tool, consider lowering the `page-size`.
 Via the `parallel-execution` boolean flag you can turn on parallel execution of SPARQL queries.
+If there's uneven load on the SPARQL endpoint and it tends to time-out queries sometimes, you can set the `retry-count` attribute to specify how many times should queries be retried.
 Using the `classes` attribute provide a list of absolute URIs of classes, the instances of which should be considered.
 In the `properties` section, list absolute URIs of outbound and inbound properties to be considered for the class instances.

 If you don't provide a value for some attribute, its default value from [`resources/config.yaml`](https://github.com/jindrichmynarz/sparql-features/blob/master/resources/config.yaml) will be used.